flectra-hq/documentation-user/content/legal/terms/terms_of_sale.rst

 These General Terms of Sale govern the sale of products and services by Flectra S.A. and its affiliates (collectively, "Flectra S.A.") to the client.
-Additional terms may apply for services provided by Flectra S.A. (for example, the Enterprise Subscription Agreement).
+Additional terms may apply for services provided by Flectra S.A. (for example, the Professional Subscription Agreement).
 If these additional terms are inconsistent with the General Terms of Sale, the additional terms will prevail over these General Terms of Sale.